-My overall teaching philosophy is to instill students with the excitement for scientific discovery, a curiosity for understanding how systems work, and a dedication to learning.
+My teaching philosophy is to instill students with the excitement for scientific discovery, a curiosity for understanding how systems work, and a dedication to learning.
 I believe learning how to think and read critically, and to clearly communicate ideas verbally, are important skillsets regardless of a student’s career path.
 To achieve this goal, I provide students with a stimulating learning environment through a multifaceted approach that combines interactive learning in field and laboratory courses with quantitative problem sets and discussions of contemporary advances in science.
 Lastly, I seek to facilitate the development of students’ intuition about complex problems, which instills confidence and encourages creativity.

-To date, my mentoring experience includes serving as a co-advisor for four master’s students’ theses Northeastern University (through my teaching appointment associated with a field course in Moorea) and a mentor to 10 undergraduate students during my PhD.
+To date, my mentoring experience includes serving as a co-advisor for four master’s students’ theses at Northeastern University (through my teaching appointment associated with a field course in Moorea) and as a mentor to undergraduate students during my PhD.
 Collectively these activities have led to three student-led publications (Boyer et al. 2009, Heinlein et al. 2010, Shantz et al. 2010).
-My success with these undergraduate and masters-level students (as well as others) have taught me that each student often requires a unique mentoring strategy that encourages their strengths and supports their efforts to grow in aspects of science with which they are less familiar.
+My success with these undergraduate and masters-level students (as well as others) has taught me that each student often requires a unique mentoring strategy that encourages their strengths and supports their efforts to grow in aspects of science with which they are less familiar.

-Shantz A.A., Stier A.C., and J.A.
-Idjadi Coral density and predation affect growth of a reef building coral.
-Online Early Coral Reefs.
+Shantz A.A.*, Stier A.C., and J.A.
+Idjadi.
+2011 Coral density and predation affect growth of a reef building coral.
+Coral Reefs.
+30: 363 – 367.
+PDF

 Boyer SE*, White JS, Stier A.C., and CW Osenberg.
 2009.
 Effects of the fish anesthetic, clove oil (eugenol), on coral health and growth.
 Journal of Experimental Marine Biology.
 369: 53-57.
 PDF